 - commitment to actively seeking to network opportunities with peers from the region to enhance their professional and personal development

-The AAC generates opportunities for Australian business, education, science and innovation and the arts to work with partners in South-East Asia.
-The Council's mission is to increase knowledge and promote Australia's interests in South-East Asia by initiating and supporting activities designed to enhance awareness, understanding and links between people and institutions in Australia and South-East Asia.
+The Australia-ASEAN Council (AAC) generates opportunities for Australian business, education, science and innovation and the arts to work with partners in South-East Asia.
+The Council's mission is to increase knowledge and promote Australia's interests in Southeast Asia by initiating and supporting activities designed to enhance awareness, understanding and links between people and institutions in Australia and South-East Asia.

 Asialink is Australia's leading centre for the promotion of public understanding of the countries of Asia and of Australia's role in the region.
 We are a key provider of information, training and professional networks.
 Our purpose is to build an Asia-capable, deeply Asia-engaged Australia through thought leadership and innovative programs that build knowledge, skills and partnerships.

 Established in 1853, the University of Melbourne is a public-spirited institution that makes distinctive contributions to society in research, learning and teaching and engagement.
-It’s consistently ranked among the leading universities in the world, with international rankings of world universities placing it as number 1 in Australia and number 33 in the world (Times Higher Education World University Rankings 2015-2016).
+The Times Higher Education World University Rankings 2019 ranked the University as number one in Australia and number 32 in the world.

 Sovan is the Co-Founder and CEO of Edemy, a 2-year old edtech social enterprise that provides blended online/offline English learning solution to rural Cambodian students via a network of social franchisees.
 The mission of Edemy is to equalize access to quality education for everyone everywhere.
 Before then, she led the Marketing Department at IDP Education (Cambodia), an international company specializing in international student placement, English language teaching and testing services.
 Sovan is also an active volunteer in her community, having authored a career planning guidebook for high school and college students, as well as initiated numerous workshops on soft-skills, and entrepreneurship, etc. Sovan’s lifelong passion is in helping young people develop themselves to their fullest potential through formal and informal education and independent learning.